CodeMaster7000/Fact-of-the-Day/README.md

-# Random Fact Generator
+# Fact of the Day

-A random fact generator coded in HTML, CSS and JavaScript.
+Receive your daily dose of random facts, with a simple HTML, CSS, and JavaScript programme.
 I bet you would have never known some of these!